šŸ” The Complete Guide to bfcache - How Browsers Make Navigation Blazing Fast

 Understanding bfcache: The Browser's Time Machine

-3. Resource efficiency: Saves bandwidth and reduces server load by avoiding repeat requests
+3. Resource efficiency: Saves bandwidth and reduces server load by avoiding repeat requests and re-rendering.

 How bfcache Works: A Technical Breakdown